cjwallace/gossip-gleamlins/README.md

 # seastar

-Nascent Maelstrom client in Gleam.
+Nascent [Maelstrom](https://github.com/jepsen-io/maelstrom/blob/main/doc/01-getting-ready/index.md) client in [Gleam](https://gleam.run/) to tackle the [Gossip Glomers](https://fly.io/dist-sys/) distributed systems challenges.
-This is me learning both Maelstrom and Gleam, do not use as a reference for idiomatic Gleam code.
+This is me learning all of Maelstrom, Gleam, and distributed systems.
+Do not use as a reference for idiomatic Gleam code.

+## Usage

 Build a `seastar` binary.